cyberboy666/r_e_c_u_r/README.md

 - change keyboard layout :  sudo raspi-config => localiation options => change keyboard layout => generic 104 => english us => english us => the default for => no compose => no then sudo reboot

 (for reading video lengths :) sudo apt-get ffmpeg and pip install ffprobe

+note that to set up the file to browser you will have to create a fle called path_to_browser.json and put in it "your/path/to/browser"